Last Updated on November 10, 2022

 - Serving as the “voice of the customer” with product owners, representing and/or reinforcing the customers’ perspective throughout the product realization cycle.

-- Collaborating with a cross-functional team of designers, business analysts, testers, developers, and others to design and implement against Product Roadmaps and Release Plans.
+- Collaborating with a cross-functional team of designers, business analysts, testers, developers, and others to design and implement Product Roadmaps and Release Plans.

 - Communicating continuously and transparently with internal stakeholders regarding the prioritizing and status of the Product Backlog.